 The initial tax basis of common shares received on conversion (other than common shares attributable to accrued but unpaid interest not previously included in gross income) will equal the adjusted basis of the note converted, reduced by the portion of adjusted basis allocated to any fractional common share exchanged for cash.
 The initial tax basis of common shares attributable to accrued but unpaid interest will be the fair market value of such common shares.
 The holding period for the common shares received on conversion (other than common shares attributable to accrued but unpaid interest) will generally include the period during which the converted note was held prior to conversion but not for purposes of determining the holding period requirement for the dividends-received deduction for corporate holders or qualified dividend income treatment for individual holders, as discussed below.
-The holding period for common shares attributable to accrued but unpaid interest.
+The holding period for common shares attributable to accrued but unpaid interest will commence on the day following the date of delivery of the common shares.